Table of Contents

 5️⃣ Education

-List your formal education and all relevant training.
-Include degrees or course titles, the school’s name and doctoral year.
-If you do not have a design degree – also count bootcamps and online courses.
+List your formal education as well as any relevant design training.
+Include degrees or certifications, the institution’s name, and your graduation year.
+If you don’t have a traditional design degree, be sure to include design bootcamps or online courses.

 6️⃣ Certifications